Ben Stiller: Early life and education

-Acting career
+Career

 Early work

 When he was approximately 15, Stiller obtained a small part with one line on the television soap opera Guiding Light, although in an interview he characterized his performance as poor.
 He was later cast in a role in the 1986 Broadway revival of John Guare's The House of Blue Leaves, alongside John Mahoney; the production would garner four Tony Awards.

 During its run, Stiller produced a satirical mockumentary whose principal was fellow actor Mahoney.
 Stiller's comedic work was well received by the cast and crew of the play, and he followed up with a 10-minute short titled The Hustler of Money, a parody of the Martin Scorsese film The Color of Money.
 The film featured him in a send-up of Tom Cruise's character and Mahoney in the Paul Newman role, only this time as a bowling hustler instead of a pool shark.
 The short got the attention of Saturday Night Live, which aired it in 1987 and two years later offered Stiller a spot as a writer.
 In the meantime, he had a bit role in Steven Spielberg's Empire of the Sun.

-In 1989 Stiller wrote and appeared on Saturday Night Live as a featured performer.
+In 1989 Stiller wrote for and appeared on Saturday Night Live as a featured performer.
 However, since the show did not want him to make more short films, he left after four episodes.
 He then put together Elvis Stories, a short film about a fictitious tabloid focused on recent sightings of Elvis Presley.
 The film starred friends and co-stars John Cusack, Jeremy Piven, Mike Myers, Andy Dick, and Jeff Kahn.
 The film was considered a success, and led him to develop the short film Going Back to Brooklyn for MTV; it was a music video starring comedian Colin Quinn that parodied LL Cool J's recent hit "Going Back to Cali".

 The Ben Stiller Show

 Producers at MTV were so impressed with Back to Brooklyn that they offered Stiller a 13-episode show in the experimental "vid-com" format.
-Titled The Ben Stiller Show, this series mixed comedy sketches with music videos and parodied various television shows, music stars, and films.
+Titled The Ben Stiller Show, this 1990 series mixed comedy sketches with music videos and parodied various television shows, music stars, and films.
 It starred Stiller, along with main writer Jeff Khan and Harry O'Reilly, with his parents and sister making occasional appearances.

 Although the show was canceled after its first season, it led to another show titled The Ben Stiller Show, on the Fox Network in 1992.
 The series aired 12 episodes on Fox, with a 13th unaired episode broadcast by Comedy Central in a later revival.
 Among the principal writers on The Ben Stiller Show were Stiller and Judd Apatow, with the show featuring the ensemble cast of Stiller, Janeane Garofalo, Andy Dick, and Bob Odenkirk.
 Both Denise Richards and Jeanne Tripplehorn appeared as extras in various episodes.
 Throughout its short run, The Ben Stiller Show frequently appeared at the bottom of the ratings, even as it garnered critical acclaim and eventually won an Emmy Award for "Outstanding Writing in a Variety or Music Program" posthumously.